terraform-ibm-modules/terraform-ibm-function/modules/cloud-function/README.md

-# Action Module Example
+# Cloud-Function Module Example

-This module is used to create an action and optionally provision a namespace
+This module is used to create an IBM Cloud function with all the necesaary resources such as action, triggers, rule(Which connects the action with trigger) and optionally provision namespace and/or package

 ## Example Usage
 ```